-Repeato has a new approach to mobile UI testing and works fundamentally different then other UI testing frameworks:
+Repeato has a new approach to mobile testing and works fundamentally differently than other UI testing frameworks:

 Repeato operates fully on pixel data and does not care about the underlying structure of the UI.
-It basically sees what a tester would see by utilizing computer vision (openCV, tesseract) and machine learning (tensorflow).
+It basically sees what a tester would see by utilizing computer vision and machine learning.
+Asserts are created by defining visual fingerprints of elements, which can later be found again by the computer vision algorithm.
+That even works when your design or device aspect ratios change slightly.

 Yes, with Repeato you can also use emulators or simulators instead of physical devices.